NetworkBlockDevice/nbd/doc/proto.md

 ## Conventions

-In the below protocol descriptions, the label 'C:' is used for messages sent by the client, whereas 'S:' is used for messages sent by the server).  `monotype text` is for literal character data or (when used in comments) constant names, `0xdeadbeef` is used for literal hex numbers (which are always sent in network byte order), and (brackets) are used for comments.
+In the below protocol descriptions, the label 'C:' is used for messages sent by the client, whereas 'S:' is used for messages sent by the server).  `monotype text` is for literal character data or (when used in comments) constant names, `0xdeadbeef` is used for literal hex numbers (which are always sent in big-endian network byte order), and (brackets) are used for comments.
 Anything else is a description of the data that is sent.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",